Integrating AI into Product Design Workflows: A Hands-on Experiment

 • 🗂️ Automated Organisation: Group assets by context automatically.

-• 🔠 Semantic Renaming: Convert vague filenames into descriptive titles.
+• 🔠 Semantic Renaming: Convert vague file names into descriptive titles.

 • 🪣 Assets Collection: Crawl URLs to identify, tag and save high-quality materials.